 - Recognize the role of community collaborations in promoting population health.

 Haverford’s Institutional Learning Goals are available on the President’s website, at http://hav.to/learninggoals.

 Our growing menu of courses follows three tracks: mechanisms of disease and maintenance of health (often biology, chemistry, and psychology courses); cultural, ethical, literary, and visual representations of health and illness (often anthropology, religion, philosophy, visual studies, and literature courses); and familial, social, civic, and governmental systems that structure responses to issues of health and disease (often anthropology, economics, history, political science, sociology, and social work courses)

-We also require minors to take an introductory level course and a senior-level capstone course, both of which bring a range of perspectives to bear on a series of specific health-related issues.
-Our capstone course culminates with students examining specific health issues from their own disciplinary perspectives and in collaboration with students from different majors.
+We also require minors to take an introductory level course and a senior seminar, both of which bring a range of perspectives to bear on a series of specific health-related issues.
+Our senior seminar culminates with students examining specific health issues from their own disciplinary perspectives and in collaboration with students from different majors.

 Most courses in the minor are at the 200 or 300-level, so interested students should consider taking introductory courses in anthropology, economics, history, natural sciences, political science, psychology, sociology, or statistics to gain the background necessary for more advanced courses.

 The Bi-Co Health Studies minor consists of six courses, which include:

 - A required introductory course (HLTH B115/HLTH H115), now offered in the fall and spring semesters, should ideally be completed during the first or second year, however, juniors and seniors are not prohibited from enrolling in the course if they develop an interest in the minor; successful completion of the introductory course is a pre-requisite for enrolling in the Senior Seminar (HLTH H398).